Name: Peter Smith

-I used to frequent Janes & Adams in High Barnet.
+Comment: I used to frequent Janes & Adams in High Barnet.
 They used to be in the High Street, a few doors down from the Red Lion pub.
-They closed in the seventies, when the whole block they were in was demolished for an extension to the Middlesex University.
+They closed in the 1970s, when the whole block they were in was demolished for an extension to Middlesex Polytechnic.

-Name Nigel Adams Comment: Janes and Adams was started by my father's uncle early last century in Palmers Green and grew to 8 shops with a head office in Whetstone, where the TV and Audio repairs were done.
-I worked in the Barnet branch that you refer to in the 70's in my school holiday but sadly don't recall the pretty girl that you mention.
-My uncle shut it in the early 80's due to competition from Currys/Comet one of which has since shut due to the internet.
+Comment: Janes and Adams was started by my father's uncle early last century in Palmers Green and grew to eight shops with a head office in Whetstone, where the TV and audio repairs were done.
+I worked in the Barnet branch that you refer to in the 1970s in my school holiday, but sadly don't recall the pretty girl that you mention.
+My uncle shut it in the early 1980s due to competition from Currys/Comet, one of which has since shut due to the internet.
 Times change!
-Nigel Adams PS.
-My first car was a J&A delivery mini van which I resprayed!
-(Jan 12, 2017)

-This was my first job after leaving school, it was a lovely environment to work in, mr adams was.
-A real old gent, and I remember when he bought a red etype jag , and said it was his “new toy” I had not a clue on cars!
-But he was very pleased with it I remember an older lady who also worked there her name was ( mickey ) short for michell , I stayed for a couple of months as found more local retail work, but yes was a lovely shop.
+Comment: This was my first job after leaving school, it was a lovely environment to work in, Mr Adams was a real old gent, and I remember when he bought a red E-type Jag , and said it was his “new toy”.
+I had not a clue on cars!
+But he was very pleased with it.
+I remember an older lady who also worked there, her name was Mickey - short for michelle.
+I stayed for a couple of months until I found more local retail work, but yes, it was a lovely shop.